-To make this initiative successful, ongoing participation is needed from recycling and waste management facilities, including, landfills, recycling facilities, composting facilities, solid waste incinerators or facilities that perform solid waste combustion with energy recovery, and other food management facilities such as those that perform biochemical processing, codigestion/anaerobic digestion, and land application.
+To make this initiative successful, ongoing participation is needed from waste management facilities, including, recycling facilities, landfills, composting facilities, solid waste incinerators or facilities that perform solid waste combustion with energy recovery, and other food management facilities such as those that perform biochemical processing, codigestion/anaerobic digestion, and land application.

 How You Can Help

 Provide annual data on your management of waste and recycling through WMRC’s Community Portal (instructions below).

 You should already have access to our Community Portal.
 Required annual reports must be submitted by the end of February for the previous year.

 We invite all recycling facilities that do not require a permit to support this data collection as well by submitting accurate and complete data through our Community Portal each year.

 How to provide data

 - Your participation will help future efforts to improve the recycling rate in Utah, supporting the national goal of increasing the recycling rate to 50% by 2030.

 - Your facility may be included in a Utah Recycling and Solid Waste Interactive Map so the public can find your business.